TykTechnologies/tyk-docs-hugo/tyk-docs/content/shared/gateway-config.md

 EV: <b>TYK_GW_ENABLENONTRANSACTIONALRATELIMITER</b><br />
 Type: `bool`<br />

-An enhancement for the Redis and Sentinel rate limiters, that offers a significant improvement in performance by not using transactions on Redis rate-limit buckets.
+An enchancment for the Redis and Sentinel rate limiters, that offers a significant improvement in performance by not using transactions on Redis rate-limit buckets.

 ### drl_notification_frequency
 EV: <b>TYK_GW_DRLNOTIFICATIONFREQUENCY</b><br />